RD17/ambar/README.md

 You can build Docker images by yourself or buy prebuilt Docker images for **$50** [here](https://ambar.cloud/pricing/).

 * The installation instruction for prebuilt images can be found [here](https://ambar.cloud/docs/installation/)
-* Tutorial on how to build images from scratch will be available soon
+* Tutorial on how to build images from scratch see below

 If you want to see how Ambar works w/o installing it, try our [live demo](https://app.ambar.cloud/).
 No signup required.